 Engagement with practical science continues into Year 3 with our youngest Prep School children enthusiastically carrying out experiments in their classrooms.
 From Year 4, pupils are taught in the laboratories by specialist teachers: they learn how to work safely in the exciting environment of real laboratories and do hands-on investigations.

-Pupils follow the new National Curriculum programme of study through to Year 6, with extension activities to stretch our most able.
+Pupils follow the National Curriculum programme of study through to Year 6, with extension activities to stretch our most able.
 Our fully equipped laboratories inspire and encourage questioning minds and facilitate a range of learning styles.
 There are abundant opportunities for hands on science and specialist teachers encourage and facilitate achievement at the highest level.
 Children learn to design their own investigations to answer questions about the world around them, they carry out their experiments, collect real data, analyse it and draw conclusions based on their own evidence.
 The most able pupils are able to evaluate their experimental methods and suggest improvements.

 In Years 7 and 8 pupils are taught Common Entrance science by specialist teachers, with separate Biology, Chemistry and Physics lessons.
 Pupils have practical experience of senior school science and develop a range of skills that equip them to think scientifically about the world around them and the problems to be solved by scientists.
 The children have abundant opportunities to explore science using a range of methods.
 Past pupils tell us that the skills they learn at St Michael’s stay with them to GCSE and beyond!

 Our young scientists can experience a broad range of carefully chosen and often intellectually demanding extra-curricular activities.
-These involve whole year groups: Science Week, lectures and visits, as well as carefully selected challenges for our most able scientists: CREST award, Quiz Club, Faraday Challenge and Salters’ Festival of Chemistry.
+These involve whole year groups: Science Week, lectures and visits, as well as carefully selected challenges for our most able scientists: CREST award, Quiz Club and Salters’ Festival of Chemistry.
 Science events are selected to facilitate a broader understanding of science beyond the classroom and to stimulate what can become life-long interests.